Letting your policy auto-renew might be convenient, but it could mean leaving money on the table.

 - Wind damage.
 Massive wind storms have been increasing in frequency in Southern Ontario.
 These storms have been known to rip off roofs and doors and bring trees down onto houses.

 - Tornadoes.
-Although not a regular summer occurence, tornadoes have touched down in Mississauga before.
+Although not a regular summer occurrence, tornadoes have touched down in Mississauga before.

-What risks does home insurance cover in Mississauga?
+What kind of home insurance coverage can I get in Mississauga?

 In most cases home insurance will cover: